rayniel95/rayniel95.github.io/docs/index.md

 ![me](assets/images/me2.png)

-Current location
+*La Habana, Cuba*

 **Contacts:**

 [LinkedIn][1] / [GitHub][2] / [DEV][5] / [ResearchGate][6] / [Medium][4] / [YouTube][3]

-Phone: 5353461326
+:telephone: 5353461326

-Email: rainyel.ramos@gmail.com
+:envelope: rainyel.ramos@gmail.com

 ## Summary

-PI am a young computer scientist graduate in Havana University, Cuba.
+I am a young computer scientist graduate in Havana University, Cuba.
 I graduated in November, 2020.
 Passionate about machine learning, blockchain technology, distributed systems and cryptography, I have read some interesting books: Distributed Systems written by Andrew S. Tanenbaum, Decentralized Applications written by Siraj Raval, Architecture for Blockchain Applications written by Xiwei Xu, Data mining: Practical machine learning tools and techniques written by Ian H. Witten, and many papers in www.researchgate.net.
 My interest in distributed systems started when I implemented Chord DHT in a project, I was fascinated with the auto estabilize property of this data structure.
 I am a hard-working, inquisitive, creative and enthusiastic computer scientist with a strong theoretical background in distributed systems, machine learning, blockchain technology, programming and math.
 Skilled in collaboration, adaptability and communication.
 Experience of 1 year in blockchain and more than 4 years of experience in software development.
 I like to learn new languages and technologies related with machine learning, blockchain, distributed systems and cryptography.

 [1]: https://linkedin.com/in/rainyel-ramos
 [2]: https://github.com/rayniel95